 We developed and experimentally evaluated four novel educational programs delivered online: an informational brochure, a visual interactive tool, a written narrative, and a video narrative.
 The programs were designed to inform people about risk diversification, an essential concept for financial decision-making.
-The effectiveness of these programs was evaluated using the RAND American Life Panel.
-Participants were exposed to one of the programs, and then asked to answer questions measuring financial literacy and selfefficacy.
-All of the programs were found to be effective at increasing self-efficacy, and several improved financial literacy, providing new evidence for the value of programs designed to help individuals make financial decisions.
-The video was more effective at improving financial literacy scores than the written narrative, highlighting the power of online media in financial education.
+The effectiveness of these programs was evaluated using the American Life Panel.
+Participants were exposed to one of the programs, and then asked to answer questions measuring financial literacy-in particular, risk literacy-and self-efficacy.
+All of the programs were found to be effective at increasing self-efficacy, and several improved financial literacy, providing new evidence for the value of programs designed to improve financial decision-making.

-JEL Classifications: C83, D14, G11 Keywords: financial literacy, stories, videos, visual analytic tools
+JEL Classifications: C83, D14, G11 Keywords: financial literacy, narratives, videos, visual analytic tools

-Corresponding author: Anya Samek asamek@wisc.edu.
+Corresponding author: Anya Samek anyasamek@gmail.com